Saghen/blink.cmp/doc/recipes.md

 ### Always prioritize exact matches

 By default, the fuzzy matcher will give a bonus score of 4 to exact matches.
-If you want to ensure that exact matches are always prioritized, you may set
+If you want to ensure that exact matches are always prioritized, you may set:

 ```lua
 fuzzy = {